bamzylive/competition-tricks/README.md

 }
 ```
 ---
-# Using closure to encapsulate local debugging
+# Closure for encapsulate local debugging
 Helpful for avoiding use of global variables or parameters passing, the former dangerous and the latter clumsy.
 ```cpp
 type funcMaybeWithBugs() {